FOSSBilling File Structure

-The "Box" directory is named after BoxBilling, the software that FOSSBilling was derived from.
-It contains a wide range of classes and functions that are used throughout the FOSSBilling application.
-Some examples of the types of resources found in this directory include classes for tools, translations, exception handling, custom Twig extensions, and more.
+The "Box" directory is named after BoxBilling and holds classes that originate from BoxBilling code.
+Many of these classes are older and are in the prosses of being cleaned up and refactored into new FOSSBilling classes.
+Some examples of the types of classes found in this directory include classes for tools, translations, exception handling, custom Twig extensions, and more.

 The "Model" directory contains all of the models used in FOSSBilling.
 It is unlikely that you will need to make any changes to these files, but they can serve as a useful reference for the models implemented in the application.

 The "Payment" directory is important and contains the library files for payment adapters and invoice handling.

 src/library/Payment/Adapter will be of particular interest, as it contains the payment adapters for FOSSBilling, which extend the classes defined in the parent directory.